Ishak Pasa Sarayi

 The Setting

-The approach from Doğubayazıt, 5km down the valley, reveals the palace on its rock face above the plain with Ararat as a backdrop.
-The mountain was described by Noah, Moses, Marco Polo, and various 19th-century Romantic travellers; it is now a restricted military zone and climbing permits for the summit are issued through Turkish authorities.
-The Meteor Crater (Balık Gölü), a small lake 40km west, is an additional nearby attraction.
+The approach from Dogubayazit, 5km down the valley, reveals the palace on its rock face with Ararat as a backdrop.
+The mountain was described by Noah (allegedly), Marco Polo, and 19th-century Romantic travellers.
+It is now a restricted military zone; summit climbing permits are issued through Turkish authorities.
+The view from the palace terrace at sunrise or sunset, with Ararat catching the first or last light, is worth planning your arrival and departure around.